roryclaasen/Magic-Mirror-Project/README.md

 # Server
 Because of google api authentication, the mirror MUST be hosted on a webserver to work.<br>
-Only the servers listed bellow are *authorised JavaScript origins*
+Only the servers listed bellow are *authorized JavaScript origins*
 - `localhost:8000`

 	Provided are both [batch](startserver.bat) and [shell](startserver.sh) server scripts.
 The only dependency for these is [python `2.*.*`](https://www.python.org/)
 - `mirror.dev`

-	To achive this domain I use the npm package [hotel](https://github.com/typicode/hotel#hotel--).
+	To achieve this domain I use the npm package [hotel](https://github.com/typicode/hotel#hotel--).

 # Start On Boot
 To make the program start when the Pi boots into desktop I have done this.<br>